Jaguar Cars: E-Pace

-The F-Pace is a compact luxury crossover SUV – the first SUV from Jaguar.
-It was unveiled at the International Motor Show Germany in Frankfurt in September 2015.

 F-Type

 The F-Type convertible was launched at the 2012 Paris Motor Show, following its display at the Goodwood Festival of Speed in June 2012, and is billed as a successor to the legendary E-Type.
 In fact, the Series III E-Type already had a successor, in the form of the XJS, which was in turn replaced by the XK8 and XKR.
 The F-Type nevertheless returns to the 2-seat plan that was lost with the introduction of the Series III E-Type, which was available only in a 2+2-seat configuration.
 It was developed following the positive reaction to Jaguar's C-X16 concept car at the 2011 Frankfurt Auto Show.
-Sales will begin in 2013 with three engine choices; two variants of the AJ126 V6 petrol engine and the AJ133 V8 petrol engine.
+Sales began in 2013 with three engine choices; two variants of the AJ126 V6 petrol engine and the AJ133 V8 petrol engine.
+Production ended in June 2024, by which time 87,731 examples had been built.

 I-Pace

 The Jaguar I-Pace is an electric SUV, officially revealed on 1 March 2018.
 It is Jaguar's first electric car.
+Amid slowing sales and a change in corporate vision, Jaguar has announced that the I-Pace will be discontinued by 2025.
+Production of the I-Pace ended in December 2024.

 XE

 The XE is the first compact executive Jaguar since the 2009 model year X-Type and is the first of several Jaguar models to be built using Jaguar's new modular aluminium architecture, moving the company away from the Ford derived platforms that were used in the past for the X-Type and XF.
 The use of Jaguar's own platform allows the XE to feature either rear-wheel drive or all-wheel drive configurations, and it is the first car in its segment with an aluminium monocoque structure.
 Originally announced at the 2014 Geneva Motor Show with sales scheduled for 2015.
+Production of the XE ceased in mid 2024.

 XF

 The Jaguar XF is a mid-size executive car introduced in 2008 to replace the S-Type.
 In January 2008, the XF was awarded the What Car?
 'Car of the Year' and 'Executive Car of the Year' awards.
 The XF was also awarded Car of the Year 2008 from What Diesel? magazine.
 Engines available in the XF are 2.2-litre I4 and 3.0-litre V6 diesel engines, or 3.0 litre V6 and 5.0-litre V8 petrol engines.
 The 5.0 Litre engine is available in supercharged form in the XFR.
 From 2011, the 2.2-litre diesel engine from the Land Rover Freelander was added to the range as part of a facelift.
+Production of the XF ceased in mid 2024.

-R models
+R and SVR models

 Jaguar began producing R models in 1995 with the introduction of the first XJR, and the first XKR was introduced in 1997.
 Jaguar R, R-S and SVR models are designated to compete with the likes of Mercedes-AMG, BMW M and Audi S and RS.